Manuscripts

 The cathedral school already gathered prominence during the first century of its existence.
 Manuscripts collected in this period still make Bamberg an indispensable place for international canonical research and philological studies.
 The oldest item in the Bamberg State Library are fragments of a Livy text (Msc.Class.35a), which date back to the middle of the 5th century.

-Due to its imperial origins, the Benedictine abbey, which was founded in 1015 on Michelsberg, also possessed a rich collection of books.
-After the reforms by Bishop Otto the Holy (d.
-1139), the scriptorium of the monastery flourished.
+Due to its imperial origins, the Benedictine abbey, which was founded in 1015 on Michaelsberg, also possessed a rich collection of books.
+After the reforms by Bishop Otto I the Holy (died in 1139), the scriptorium of the monastery flourished.
 The so-called Bamberg Schreiberbild in a manuscript with works of the church father Ambrosius (Msc.Patr.5) represents the phases in the manual production of a book.
-The most important Michelsberg manuscripts have already been digitized and can be viewed via the digital collection Bamberg Treasures.
+The most important Michaelsberg manuscripts have already been digitized and can be viewed via the digital collection Bamberg Treasures.

 Monastery Libraries

-Before the dissolution of religious institutions (secularisation), some monastic libraries in the Bishopric of Bamberg were listed in manuscript catalogues, which are now in the State Library and Archive of the Archdiocese of Bamberg and provide insights into the former organisation of the collections.
+Before the secularization, some monastic libraries in the Bishopric of Bamberg were listed in manuscript catalogs, which are now in the State Library and Archive of the Archdiocese of Bamberg and provide insights into the former organisation of the collections.
 After the libraries were merged in the early 19th century, the manuscripts were organised according to subject areas.
 In order to distinguish their shelfmark from those of printed books, the shelfmarks of manuscripts begin with “Msc.”
 (Manuscriptum).

 Bambergensia